IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 ## Technical Notes
 - Located at Astoria Boulevard, Long Island City
-- 5-month-old establishment
+- 1-year-old establishment
-- 32+ years of cultural heritage
+- 1 year of bringing Egyptian coffee culture to NYC
 - DoorDash integration mentioned but not implemented (informational only)